FORECEE (4C) BRCA UNITE: IMMUNE

 Introduction to the study

-BRCA UNITE: Immune is an exciting new research study as part of FORECEE (4C) BRCA UNITE aiming to explore the molecular (genetic and epigenetic) and immunological factors that could help to predict a woman’s risk of cancer.
+BRCA UNITE: Immune is an exciting new research study as part of FORECEE (4C) BRCA UNITE aiming to explore the molecular (genetic and epigenetic), immunological and hormonal factors that could help to predict a woman’s risk of cancer.

 BRCA UNITE: Immune will aim to identify immune markers and carry out a panel of functional tests to assess the body’s responsiveness to specific cancer targets.
 We hope this will help us understand how cancer develops in women at high risk of breast and ovarian cancer, such as those affected by a BRCA1/2 gene variation.